Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark: Benchmarking State-of-the-Art Methods

+Note that these methods can be either per-scene optimization-based, learning-based, or hybrid, where priors learned from large training datasets can be exploited for test time inference with limited views.
+All methods assume access to images and camera poses during optimization or training.
+Inverse rendering methods that additionally assume access to the ground truth shape~\cite{lombardi2012reflectance,lombardi2015reflectance} or ground truth lighting~\cite{oxholm2015shape,oxholm2014multiview,yamashita2023nlmvs} are not included in this benchmark.

-We evaluate a number of representative methods in each category on the three proposed benchmarks: geometry estimation, relighting, and novel view synthesis, and will continue to expand the method pool.
-In addition, we also design two strong baselines, using NVDiffRec~\cite{Munkberg2022nvdiffrec} and NVDiffRecMC~\cite{hasselgren2022nvdiffrecmc} with ground-truth 3D scans and pseudo materials optimized from light-box captures.
+Furthermore, we design two strong baselines, using NVDiffRec~\cite{Munkberg2022nvdiffrec} and NVDiffRecMC~\cite{hasselgren2022nvdiffrecmc} with ground-truth 3D scans and pseudo materials optimized from light-box captures.
 As shown in \cref{tab:benchmark}, these two baselines achieve the best results in relighting as expected.
 For all methods, we use their public codebase and default configurations in all experiments, and feed in HDR images if possible by default.
 All models are trained and tested with $512 \times 512$ images, except SI-SVBRDF~\cite{li2020inverse} which is trained and tested with $256 \times 256$ images (results are upsampled to $512$ for consistency).